anshmidt/anshmidt.github.io/README.md

 Actively participated in the development of various projects, from real-time messaging services, voice calling apps to a 3D effects video app.

 I am a team player and have experience working with people from different countries, cultures and time zones.
 I'm comfortable working with cross-functional teams, and am able to communicate effectively with both technical and non-technical team members.

-I am eager to bring my skills and experience to a dynamic and innovative company where I can continue to grow as a developer and contribute to the development of cutting-edge mobile applications.
 <br/><br/>

 # My stack